Last updated: October, 2023

 That gives you a very solid 20 hour continuous running time.

-Being able to run this generator for so long will certainly save you a lot of headaches during longer power blackouts.
+Running this generator for so long will save you a lot of headaches during longer power blackouts.

 We found the generator to be also pretty quiet for its power output.